manasa2093/SalaryPredictionPortfolio/README.md

 Why it is important to predict salary ?
 Well, the purpose is multifaceted.

-Predicting salary based on Job location, skillset, experience and other factors serves both employers and employee purpose.
-Both can have financial gain !
-How ?
+Predicting salary based on Job location, skillset, experience and other factors is beneficial to both employers and employee purpose.

-How this is useful to employees? <br />
+How this is useful to Jobseekers/employees? <br />
 &nbsp; &nbsp; -Can know whether your current pay is accurate represenation of your qualifications ? <br />
 &nbsp; &nbsp; -Take more informed decisions and update skills/knowledge to maximize salary. <br />
 &nbsp; &nbsp; -Professional growth and personal satisfaction. <br />

-For employers, it prevents the employers from being over paid resulting in increased financial budget each year.
+For employers, it helps the company in reducing the unnecessary cost while retaining the best talent.

 **Objectives**  <br />
 &nbsp; &nbsp; -Help employees take right decision in chosing a particular job.